Printable version (updated 5/14/2013)

 - The applicant is not a citizen of the United States.

 - The applicant or any authorized agent does not have current, federal or state photo identification.

 - The applicant or any authorized agent has failed to meet financial responsibilities to this or any other Court; or has any pending matters before the Court in which the applicant or any authorized agent has failed to appear as directed.
-This may be evidenced by legal action to collect past due amounts or other commonly accepted indications.
+This may be evidenced by a failure to pay a judgment on a bond forfeiture or by any other legal action to collect past due amounts or other commonly accepted indications.

 - The appearance bonds outstanding by a Bondsman and/or his or her Bondsman Agents exceed an aggregate amount which is fifteen (15) times the amount of the letter(s) of credit issued to the Court.